geisslersebastian/adtf3_video_toolbox/README.md

 # Why

 This Toolbox was designed for home automatisation.
-Gives access to multible cameras mountet outside of my home.
+Gives access to multible cameras mounted around my home.
 For Video Recording and Object detection.